twidi/django-adv-cache-tag/README.md

 * add a version number (int, string, date or whatever, it will be stringified) to your templatetag : the version will be compared to the cached one, and the exact same cache key will be used for the new cached template, avoiding keeping old unused keys in your cache, allowing you to cache forever.
 * avoid to be afraid of an incompatible update in our algorithm, because we also use an internal version number, updated only when the internal algorithm changes
-* define your own cache keys (or simplee, just add the primary key (or what you want, it's a templatetag parameter) to this cache key
+* define your own cache keys (or simply, just add the primary key (or what you want, it's a templatetag parameter) to this cache key
 * compress the data to be cached, to reduce memory consumption in your cache backend, and network latency (but it will use more time and cpu to compress/decompress, your choice)
 * choose which cache backend will be used
 * define `{% nocache %}...{% endnocache %}` blocks inside your cached template, that will only be rendered when asked (for these parts, the content of the template is cached, not the rendered result)